magneticio/vamp2setup/README.md

 http://1.2.3.4
 ````

+Mind the fact that this link will currently be the same for every Gateway you create, since it referes to an Istio controlled load blanced service which is used by all Gateways to expose services.
 By clicking on the url you will notice that the Service is still not reachable.
 The reason for that is that, unlike a Kuebrnetes Ingress, Istio Gateways need a Virtual Service bound to them in order to work properly.
 Don't worry though, we will get to that soon.